McDegens-DAO/mcburn-js/README.md

 Please note there are some timing events that have to be considered.

-You can not deactivate an ALT imediately after burning.
-And you can not close an ALT imediately after deactivating it.
+You can not deactivate an ALT imediately after burning and you can not close an ALT imediately after deactivating it.

 Timing required may be by slots passed or blockhash expiration.